ZEISS Planetarium Talks

 Franco Dittert, Star Threader

-After finishing school, I trained as an optician in Rosenheim and then worked as an assistant in Kufstein, Austria, after completing my civilian service.
+After finishing school, I trained as an optician in Rosenheim and then worked as an assistant in Kufstein, Austria, after completing my community service (in lieu of military service).
 After twelve years, I needed to look for another job due to the order situation and, since there was a ZEISS site in our neighborhood in Neubeuern, I applied there and worked in the 3D laser technology department.
-Back then, it was all "learning by doing," my boss had previously worked as a watchmaker, there were colleagues who were trained toolmakers, it mainly involved manual work – it was exactly my thing.
+Back then, learning by doing was the order of the day:my boss had previously worked as a watchmaker, there were colleagues who were trained toolmakers andit mainly involved manual work which was exactly my thing.

 When I got the job, we moved from Bavaria to Thuringia.
 I started on 1 December 2020 and am learning a lot of new things every day.
-I mainly thread the stars for the Asterion projector, I also color the stars.
-Orion is the most work because of the many colors that are very close together.
+I mainly thread the stars for the Asterion projector and I also color the stars.
+Orion takes the most work because there are so many colors very close together.
 This often proves especially tricky.
 When I see the finished result under the dome, it's always a wonderful moment.

 “The magic of a planetarium is that you get closer to the universe than anywhere else in the world”